plokhotnyuk/jsoniter-scala/README.md

 - Name of a discriminator field for ADTs
 - Mapping function for values of a discriminator field that is used for distinguish classes of ADTs

-List of options that change parsing & serialization in runtime:
+List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible
 - Indenting of output and its step
 - Throwing of stackless parsing exceptions to greatly reduce impact on performance